thetechcollective/gh-rotator/README.md

 Think of how `npm`, `pipenv`, `uv` or `bundle` works

 - There's a _configuration_ which describes the generic or logical concept of the product.
-- There's a _manifest_ of how that configuration was interpreted into concrete selection of virsioned components.
+- There's a _manifest_ of how that configuration was interpreted into concrete selection of versioned components.

 The concept in Config Rotator is similar but now transferred to a Git repository context.
 The basic trigger is that _a Git repository included in the dependency map is updated_.